-You may already know that when you reach the age of 70 ½ you are required by the IRS to start taking Required Minimum Distributions (RMDs) from IRAs, 401(k)s and other retirement accounts.
-But you also need to know about RMDs as they may come into play when you inherit an IRA or Qualified Retirement Plan (401k, 403b, etc.) no matter what your age.
+You may already know that when you reach the age of 70 ½, you’re mandated by the IRS to start taking Required Minimum Distributions (RMDs) from tax-deferred IRAs, 401(k)s and other retirement accounts.

-While helping my mom determine her first RMD, I ran across a few articles discussing what to do if you miss taking the required distribution in a given year.
-Sometimes those who fail to take a distribution are those who unknowingly inherited funds or those who just didn’t understand the RMD requirement.
+While helping my mom determine her first RMD, I read a few articles discussing what to do if you miss taking the required distribution in a given year.
+Sometimes those who fail to make a distribution are those who unknowingly inherited funds or those who just didn’t understand the RMD requirement.

 What Do I Need To Know About RMDs When I Inherit a Retirement Account?